Watch the video

 Care for a family member with a serious health condition

-Manage family affairs when a family member is on active duty
+Manage family affairs when a family member is deployed or will be deployed in a foreign country

 In both PFML and FMLA, medical leave may be taken if you are unable to work due to a serious medical condition.